SwShard/swQolSuite/README.md

 Injecting or ejecting the mod are the most likely to crash, but it might also be possible when changing settings while in use (eg. changing editor settings while in editor)<br/>

 **swQolSuite will likely be flagged by your Windows/antiviruses** (`Trojan:Win32/Wacatac.B!ml`) as a side effect of how it works.
 The way swQolSuite injects into the game is similar to how some viruses hook other processes, and some antiviruses will detect this.
-Obviously I will say original repo (PieKing1215/swQolSuite) or unofficial repo (SwShard/swQolSuite) and official/unofficial builds do not actually contain malware to my knowledge, but if you want to be sure, look over the code and [build from source](https://github.com/SwShard/swQolSuite/wiki/Building) [unofficial (copied) wiki].
+Obviously I will say original repo (PieKing1215/swQolSuite) or unofficial repo (SwShard/swQolSuite) and official/unofficial builds do not actually contain malware to my knowledge, but if you want to be sure, look over the code and [build from source](https://github.com/SwShard/swQolSuite/wiki/Building) **[unofficial wiki]**.

 swQolSuite is not a cheating/griefing tool, please do not request features that give you an advantage over other players in multiplayer.